Formation of $\bar{\rm{H}}^+$ via three body attachment of $\rm{e}^+$ to $\bar{\rm{H}}$

 Note that the formation of $\bar{\rm{H}}^+$ ions can also occur in collisions between (excited) positronium $\rm{Ps}$ and $\bar{\rm{H}}$ via the capture reaction $\rm{Ps}+\bar{\rm{H}} \rightarrow \rm{e}^- + \bar{\rm{H}}^+$ (see, e.g., \cite{Cooke, Comini} and references therein).

-The main goal of this paper is to find out whether three body attachment with an electron (mechanism (i)) can be more efficient than the spontaneous radiative attachment (mechanism (ii)) and the two-center dileptonic attachment (mechanism (iii)).
-As will be shown, for low-energy electrons and positrons, mechanism (i) can strongly dominate over mechanisms (ii) and (iii) and that at such energies the corresponding three body reaction $ \rm{e}^+ + \rm{e}^+ + \bar{\rm{H}} \rightarrow \rm{e}^+ + \bar{\rm{H}}^+$ has vanishingly small rates.
+The main goal of this paper is to find out whether three-body attachment with an electron (mechanism (i)) can be more efficient than the spontaneous radiative attachment (mechanism (ii)) and the two-center dileptonic attachment (mechanism (iii)).
+As will be shown, for low-energy electrons and positrons, mechanism (i) can strongly dominate over mechanisms (ii) and (iii) and at such energies the corresponding three-body reaction $ \rm{e}^+ + \rm{e}^+ + \bar{\rm{H}} \rightarrow \rm{e}^+ + \bar{\rm{H}}^+$ has vanishingly small rates.

 The paper is organized as follows.
-In Section II we obtain the $\bar{\rm{H}}^+$ formation rate for three body attachment with an electron.
-Section III contains numerical results and a comparative discussion of the three body attachment and radiative attachment mechanisms.
+In Section II we obtain the $\bar{\rm{H}}^+$ formation rate for three-body attachment with an electron.
+Section III contains numerical results and a comparative discussion of the three-body attachment and radiative attachment mechanisms.
 We summarize our main findings in Sec.
 IV.

 Atomic units ($\hbar = |e| = m_e = 1$) are used throughout unless otherwise stated.